 Blending polyester with different fibers gives the fleece different properties.
 For example, blending polyester and spandex makes a stretchy fleece fabric that works well in activewear.
 The fleece lining in jackets and pants is often made from a blend of polyester and cotton fibers.

 Different types of fleece have different names.
 Sherpa fleece is made from 100% polyester.
 It has a fuzzy texture.
 It is commonly used to make jacket linings and hats.
-Polar fleece is a thicker type of fleece.
-It is commonly used to make jackets and blankets.
+Polar fleece is a thicker type of fleece that is commonly used to make jackets and blankets.

 Fleece comes in different ‘weights.’
 The weight refers to the thickness or loft of the fleece.
 Most companies measure the weight with Polartec’s 100, 200, 300 scale.
 The higher the number, the thicker, warmer, and heavier the fleece is.
 The number represents the weight of the fabric in grams per square meter.
 For example, 100 weight fleece weighs 100 grams per square meter of fabric.